Today our

 The Family Tree of Ishmael

 12 This is the family tree of Ishmael son of Abraham, the son that Hagar the Egyptian, Sarah's maid, bore to Abraham.
 13-16 These are the names of Ishmael's sons in the order of their births: Nebaioth, Ishmael's firstborn, Kedar, Adbeel, Mibsam, Mishma, Dumah, Massa, Hadad, Tema, Jetur, Naphish, and Kedemah—all the sons of Ishmael.
 Their settlements and encampments were named after them.
-Twelve princes with their twelve tribes.
+Twelve princes with their twelve tribes.17-18 Ishmael lived 137 years.
+When he breathed his last and died he was buried with his family.
+His children settled down all the way from Havilah near Egypt eastward to Shur in the direction of Assyria.
+The Ishmaelites didn't get along with any of their kin.

 Jacob and Esau